Gaizka Larrazabal

-Gaizka Larrazabal Goikoetxea (born 17 December 1997) is a Spanish professional footballer who plays as either a right wing-back or a right winger for Real Zaragoza.
+Gaizka Larrazabal Goikoetxea (born 17 December 1997) is a Spanish professional footballer who plays as a right wing-back or right winger for Primeira Liga club Casa Pia.

 Club career

-Born in Bilbao, Biscay, Basque Country, Larrazabal started his career with Lauro Ikastola CF, the team affiliated to his school in the town of Loiu.
-In 2015, he had a successful trial with Bilbao-based youth club Danok Bat CF; it took until the latter part of his season there to establish himself in the team in the 'Juvenil' league, but by its end he had drawn interest from senior clubs.
+Born in Bilbao, Biscay, Basque Country, Larrazabal started his career with Lauro Ikastola, the team affiliated to his school in the town of Loiu.
+In 2015, he had a successful trial with Bilbao-based youth club Danok Bat; it took until the latter part of his season there to establish himself in the team in the 'Juvenil' league, but by its end he had drawn interest from senior clubs.

-On 3 June 2016, after finishing his formation, Larrazabal signed for newly-promoted Segunda División B side Zamudio SD.
-He made his senior debut on 27 August 2016, playing the entire second half in a 1–3 home loss to Bilbao Athletic, and scored his first goal on 10 December by netting the last in a 3–1 home defeat of CD Toledo.
+On 3 June 2016, after finishing his formation, Larrazabal signed for newly promoted Segunda División B side Zamudio.
+He made his senior debut on 27 August 2016, playing the entire second half in a 1–3 home loss to Bilbao Athletic, and scored his first goal on 10 December by netting the last in a 3–1 home defeat of Toledo.
 He finished the campaign with three goals in 29 appearances, although Zamudio finished bottom of the table and were relegated.

 On 5 April 2017, Larrazabal agreed to a two-year contract with Athletic Bilbao, effective as of 1 July; upon arriving, he was assigned to the B-team.
 He spent two seasons with Bilbao Athletic in the third tier, playing regularly for the team and scoring nine goals in 2018–19.

 On 14 May 2019, Larrazabal agreed to a new two-year deal with the Lions, being definitely promoted to the main squad.
-He made his first team – and La Liga – debut on 24 August, coming on as a substitute for Óscar de Marcos in a 1–1 draw away to Getafe CF.
+He made his first team – and La Liga – debut on 24 August, coming on as a substitute for Óscar de Marcos in a 1–1 draw away to Getafe.

 On 2 October 2020, Larrazabal terminated his contract with the Lions, and agreed to a three-year deal with Segunda División side Real Zaragoza just hours later; Athletic also retained a two-year buyback clause.
-On 24 August of the following year, he moved to fellow second division side SD Amorebieta on loan for the season.
+On 24 August of the following year, he moved to fellow second division side Amorebieta on loan for the season.

 While on loan at Amorebieta, Larrazabal was converted into a right wing-back, being an undisputed starter for the side.

+On 3 July 2023, Primeira Liga side Casa Pia announced the free signing of Larrazabal.